Lemon Drop Martini

 When I think of lemons I think of summertime sunshine.
 I think of hot summer days and warm summer nights.
 I do not think of the dead of winter here in California.
 But that's when lemons are harvested!

 Of course the dead of winter in California is a lot different than the dead of winter like the Midwest!
 There are times when I need to remind myself of that. 😀 I've acclimated to California really well!
 Joking aside, I did not realized citrus was harvested in the wintertime until I moved to Fresno.
 Here in the Central Valley it's all about the agriculture and what we produce is amazing!

-The farmers markets are still open here, full of cool weather crops like winter squash, kale and loads of lovely citrus – including of course lots of citrus so we can enjoy great sips, like Paloma Cocktails and a Lemon Drop Martinis!
+The farmers markets are still open here, full of cool weather crops like winter squash, kale and loads of lovely citrus - including of course lots of citrus so we can enjoy great sips, like Paloma Cocktails and a Lemon Drop Martinis!

 My MIL (mother-in-law) has a lemon tree on her property and this year we picked about 60 pounds of lemons.
 Seriously?
 What's a gal to do with all of those lemons?
 Sometimes it's best to think about it.

 Definitely!
 This dish will make a non-pasta lover turn into a noodle slurping fanatic!
 Be sure to try it soon!